llakala/nixos/roadmap.md

 - [x] Move all non-base software to an area independent of host for modularity
     - [x] If this is implemented, make sure not to crowd flake.nix with imports

+- [x] Update readme to reflect not using base anymore